Dutch East India Company

-The United East India Company (Vereenigde Oostindische Compagnie /nl/; VOC /nl/), commonly known as the Dutch East India Company, was a chartered trading company and one of the first joint-stock companies in the world.
+The United East India Company (Note: The direct translation of the Dutch name Vereenigde Oostindische Compagnie is United East-India Company.
+For the VOC's different English-language trade names, see articles: East India Company (disambiguation); Greater India; East India; East Indies; Dutch East Indies; Dutch India; Voorcompagnie; List of Dutch East India Company trading posts and settlements.)
+(Vereenigde Oostindische Compagnie /nl/; VOC /nl/), commonly known as the Dutch East India Company, was a chartered trading company and one of the first joint-stock companies in the world.
 Established on 20 March 1602 by the States General of the Netherlands amalgamating existing companies, it was granted a 21-year monopoly to carry out trade activities in Asia.
 Shares in the company could be purchased by any citizen of the Dutch Republic and bought and sold in open-air secondary markets, one of which became the Amsterdam Stock Exchange.
 The company possessed quasi-governmental powers, including the ability to wage war, imprison and execute convicts, negotiate treaties, strike its own coins, and establish colonies.
 Because it traded across multiple colonies and countries from both the East and the West, the VOC is sometimes considered to have been the world's first multinational corporation.

 Statistically, the VOC eclipsed all of its rivals in the Asian trade.
-Between 1602 and 1796, the VOC sent nearly a million Europeans to work in the Asia trade on 4,785 ships, and netted for their efforts more than 2.5 million tons of Asian trade goods and slaves.
+Between 1602 and 1796, the VOC sent nearly a million Europeans to work in the Asia trade on 4,785 ships, and netted for their efforts more than 2.5 million tonnes of Asian trade goods and slaves.
 By contrast, the rest of Europe combined sent 882,412 people from 1500 to 1795.
 The fleet of the English, later British East India Company, the VOC's nearest competitor, was a distant second to its total traffic, with 2,690 ships and one-fifth the tonnage of goods carried by the VOC.
-The VOC enjoyed huge profits from its spice monopoly and slave trading activities through most of the 17th century.
+The VOC enjoyed huge profits from its spice monopoly through most of the 17th century.

 Having been established in 1602 to profit from the Malukan spice trade, the VOC established a capital in the port city of Jayakarta in 1619 and changed its name to Batavia, now Jakarta.
 Over the next two centuries, the company acquired additional ports as trading bases and safeguarded their interests by taking over surrounding territory.
-It remained an important trading concern and paid annual dividends that averaged to about 18% of the capital for almost 200 years.
+It remained an important trading concern and paid annual dividends that averaged about 18% of the capital for almost 200 years.
 Weighed down by smuggling, corruption and growing administrative costs in the late 18th century, the company went bankrupt and was formally dissolved in 1799.
 Its possessions and debt were taken over by the government of the Dutch Batavian Republic.